ci-group/revolve2/docs/source/creating_a_physical_robot/index.rst

 Make sure the ground (dark) wire is oriented correctly.
 Note the numbers of the pins you attach your active hinges to.
 These will be used later when controlling the robot.

 Try to connect the active hinges to pins that are far apart.
-Neirby pins run on the same power management system which can be a problem when hinges draw too much power leading to a power failure and stuttering movement.
+Nearby pins run on the same power management system which can be a problem when hinges draw too much power leading to a power failure and stuttering movement.

 .. image:: ./active_hinge_to_core.png
   :width: 45%